September 14, 2022

 The functionality of our platform also can help you prevent valuable customers from leaving.
 For example, the system will automatically send a motivational message to a user if he moves from an active segment to a less active one.

-You can manually add contacts to these groups or configure the system so that clients are automatically included depending on their preferences and actions in the app.
+You can manually add contacts to these customer groups or configure the system so that clients are automatically included depending on their preferences and actions in the app.

 In an effort to create the most relevant content for different target segments, it is possible to accumulate a lot of groups and types of messages.
 You can organize your campaigns on our platform using the frequency strategy.